msmxu23/DH150-Assignment05/README.md

 - Location: Los Angeles, California
 - Education: Bachelor's Degree in Psychology
 - Occupation: Assistant Therapist
-- Personality: Caring, Expressive, Calm, Sensitive
+- Personality: Considerate, Calm, Collected
 ### Motivations and Needs
 - Enjoys listening to music that fits her mood
 - Wants to make playlists and discover new music